 In 2020, 10% of Americans received packages every day, doubling from the year before.
 And 49% received a package at least once a week.
-It’s probably safe to say deliveries will be far more frequent in 2021.
+Since then, deliveries have continued to be a common occurrence for Americans.

-But with this uptick in parcels on the porch, a number of issues like package theft have arisen for Americans.
+But, with this uptick in parcels on the porch, a number of issues, such as package theft, have arisen.
 Here, we’ll look more closely at these new-age parcel problems and how the Package Delivery Box has emerged as the best way for most to solve them.

 What is a Package Delivery Box?